Namibia Safari

 Palmwag

 Palmwag is a nature reserve idyllically located along a palm-lined tributary of the Uniab River, halfway between Swakopmund and Etosha, providing an ideal base from which to see the sights of the Kunene region or embark on one of the many local hiking trails.
 Water is scarce in this area, so the river’s presence often lures elephants closer to the camps.
 The reserve is notable for its unusual species of palm tree, the hyphaene petersiana, and for being home to the largest population of southwestern black rhinos in Africa.
-Animal lovers can also get a peek at leopard, lion, cheetah, mountain zebra, Angolan giraffe, springbok, kudu, and African bush elephant.
+Animal lovers can also get a peek at leopards, lions, cheetahs, mountain zebras, Angolan giraffes, springboks, kudus, and African bush elephants.

 Twyfelfontein Rock Art

 Twyfelfontein is a World Heritage Site boasting one of the richest rock art concentrations in Africa.
-Thousands of tourists come to this site each year to view some 2, 500 Stone Age rock engravings.
+Thousands of tourists come to this site each year to view some 2,500 Stone Age rock engravings.
 The area is home to 17 rock art sites, which collectively encompass 212 engraved stone slabs.
 There are an additional 13 sites displaying rock paintings.

 Etosha South

 Located just south of the boundary of Etosha National Park in northwestern Namibia, Etosha South makes up the southern region of this wild paradise.
-The area is comprised of a collection of world class private game reserves.
+The area is comprised of a collection of world-class private game reserves.
 The national park can be accessed via the southern entrance at Andersson’s Gate.
-Visitors can catch a glimpse of a variety of wildlife including: lion, giraffe, elephant, white and black rhino, and a multitude of plains game.
-Popular activities include: enjoying an open 4x4 safari with an expert guide, half day or full day drives with the option of a picnic lunch with wine on the full day game drive.
+Visitors can catch a glimpse of a variety of wildlife, including lions, giraffes, elephants, white and black rhinos, and a multitude of plains game.
+Popular activities include enjoying an open 4x4 safari with an expert guide and half-day or full-day drives with the option of a picnic lunch with wine on the full-day game drive.

 Otjikandero Himba Orphanage Village

 Otjikandero Himba Orphanage Village is located close to the local Kamanjab cattle farm in Himba Village.
 The village is inhabited by Himba kids, who are taken care of by volunteer mothers.
-All the children are raised in the traditional way, although a few of them have been slightly westernised because of the school they attend.
+All the children are raised in the traditional way, although a few of them have been slightly westernized because of the school they attend.
 Otjikandero Himba Orphanage Village is funded by the money received from tours to the village.
-Funds are used for medical purposes, food and other basic needs.
+Funds are used for medical purposes, food, and other basic needs.
 Tourists will have the opportunity to see the Himba people in their natural environment as well as observe their culture.
 Excellent photo opportunities are also available.

 Etosha National Park